francescadragut/Shapefiles-to-PostgreSQL/README.md

 Open terminal, cd to project folder and run the following command, with the input and output directory of the files:
 `python3 main.py --host <HOST> --user <USER> --db <DATABASE> --pw <PASSWORD> --dir <INPUT-DIRECTORY> --table <OUTPUT-TABLE>`

-If the '''table''' does not exist in the database, the program will create it.
+If the `table` does not exist in the database, the program will create it.